-Australia, China tensions rise over coronavirus inquiry call
+Australia asks China to explain 'economic coercion' threat in coronavirus row

-SYDNEY (Reuters) - Australia has asked the Chinese ambassador to explain what it called a threat of “economic coercion” in response to Canberra’s push for an international inquiry into the source and spread of the coronavirus.
+SYDNEY (Reuters) - Australia has asked the Chinese ambassador to explain his “threats of economic coercion” in response to Canberra’s push for an international inquiry into the source and spread of the coronavirus.

-Trade Minister Simon Birmingham said Australia was a “crucial supplier” to China for critical imports like iron ore and Australia’s resources and energy helped power much of China’s manufacturing growth and construction.

-Australia’s recent call for an international investigation into the coronavirus pandemic has angered China, its largest trading partner.
+Australia’s call for a probe into the pandemic, which originated in the central Chinese city of Wuhan in December, has angered China, its largest trading partner, following a couple of years of diplomatic tension.

-Cheng Jingye, Beijing’s ambassador to Australia, told a local newspaper on Monday that Chinese consumers could boycott Australian beef, wine, tourism and universities in response.
+Cheng Jingye, Beijing’s ambassador to Australia, told a newspaper on Monday that Chinese consumers could boycott Australian beef, wine, tourism and universities in response.

+Australian Trade Minister Simon Birmingham said Australia was a “crucial supplier” to China and that Australia’s resources and energy helped power much of China’s manufacturing growth and construction.

-Birmingham said on Tuesday that Cheng had been called by the secretary of the Department of Foreign Affairs and Trade to explain his comments.
+He said Cheng had been called by the secretary of the Department of Foreign Affairs and Trade to explain his comments.

 “Australia is no more going to change our policy position on major public health issues because of economic coercion, or threats of economic coercion, than we would change our policy position in matters of national security,” Birmingham said on ABC radio.

-The Chinese embassy published a summary of the conversation on its website later on Tuesday, which said Cheng had “flatly rejected the concern expressed from the Australian side”.
+The Chinese embassy published a summary of the conversation on its website, which said Cheng had “flatly rejected the concern expressed from the Australian side”.

-Cheng also said “the fact cannot be buried that the proposal is a political maneuver,” according to the statement, which added that Australia was “crying up wine and selling vinegar” when it said the proposed review would not target China.
+Cheng also said “the fact cannot be buried that the proposal is a political manoeuvre,” according to the statement, which added that Australia was “crying up wine and selling vinegar” when it said the proposed review would not target China.

+Chinese Foreign Ministry spokesman Geng Shuang denied the ambassador’s comments amounted to “economic coercion”.

+“The Chinese ambassador to Australia is talking about the concerns of the Chinese people, who ... disapprove of certain wrong actions by Australia lately,” Geng told reporters in Beijing.

 Birmingham told Sky News the Australian “government’s displeasure was made known” in the phone call.